ZhongyangRen/ZhongyangRen/README.md

-- 👋 Hi, I’m @ZhongyangRen at NAIL@HNU
+- 👋 Hi, I’m <a href="[https://www.tutorialsandyou.com/markdown/](https://zhong-yang.ren)" title="Learn Markdown">@ZhongyangRen</a> at NAIL@HNU
-- 👀 I’m interested in event-based robotic vision
+- 👀 I’m interested in geometric model fitting on event data
 - 🌱 I’m currently learning event-based vision and SLAM
 - 💞️ I’m looking to collaborate on event-based pattern recognition
-- 📫 cs.zhongyang@gmail.com
+- 📫 I'm available at cs.zhongyang@gmail.com

 <!---
 ZhongyangRen/ZhongyangRen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.